Eliminate plaque buildup that causes periodontal disease with deep cleaning and antibiotics.

 Plaque can build up between the teeth and under the gum-line.
 Pocket Irrigation used in conjunction with deep cleanings is effective at eliminating the build-up of harmful oral bacteria.
-This is usually accomplished with the use of prescription strength antiseptic/antibiotic irrigation at the time of a deep cleaning.
+This is usually accomplished with the use of prescription-strength antiseptic/antibiotic irrigation at the time of deep cleaning.

 Why Would I Need Pocket Irrigation?